getwd()

 The working directory

-function.
+The working directory in R is a valuable feature that can saves a lot of nerves and time to navigate to files on your computer.
+You can check your current working directory with the getwd() function.
 In RStudio, you can also see your working directory as a path above the R console next to your R version number.
 The file browser of Rstudio also starts in your working directory by default.
-Use setwd()
+Use setwd() in order to change the working directory to some location (i.e. folder) on you computer.
+R and Rstudio know about the files in your working directory.
+You can think of it as the starting point of file paths.

 Relative file paths